suyax/epilog/README.md

 - __Right click on Libraries, select Add files to "..." and select node_modules/react-native-autocomplete/RCTAutoComplete.xcodeproj__
 - __Select your project and under Build Phases -> Link Binary With Libraries, press the + and select libRCTAutoComplete.a__

+For camera functionality:

+- __`npm install react-native-camera@https://github.com/lwansbrough/react-native-camera.git --save`__
+- __In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`__
+- __Go to `node_modules` ➜ `react-native-camera` and add `RCTCamera.xcodeproj`__
+- __In XCode, in the project navigator, select your project.
+Add libRCTCamera.a to your project's Build Phases ➜ Link Binary With Libraries__
+- Click RCTCamera.xcodeproj in the project navigator and go the Build Settings tab.
+Make sure 'All' is toggled on (instead of 'Basic').
+In the Search Paths section, look for Header Search Paths and make sure it contains both $(SRCROOT)/../../react-native/React and $(SRCROOT)/../../../React - mark both as recursive.__

 ### API Endpoints
 ![alt tag](API%20endpoint/Slide1.png)
 ![alt tag](API%20endpoint/Slide2.png)